 In our family, there are two camps: Camp Noodles and Camp Rice.
 Since we could never agree on a clear winner, we would alternate which carb to cover with the rich Beef Stroganoff mixture.
 It is absolutely delicious either way, but just for the record, I was firmly in the Camp Noodles as a kid.
 But you could top the Stroganoff over baked potatoes or mashed potatoes too.

-Yes!
-Leftovers will freeze beautifully for up to three months.
+- Beef Stroganoff leftovers will freeze beautifully for up to three months.
 To reheat, make sure to thaw completely in the refrigerator before warming it up on the stove or in the microwave.

 More Classic Beef Recipes: